Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Conclusion

 \section{Conclusion}

-In this work, we have proposed a quantum model for deep Q-learning which can solve environments with discrete and continuous state spaces.
-We have illustrated the importance of picking the observables of a quantum model such that it can represent the range of optimal Q-values that this algorithm should learn to model.
-One crucial difference between PQCs and classical methods based on NNs, namely the former's fixed range of output values defined by its measurement operators, was identified as a major impediment to successfully perform Q-learning in certain types of environments.
+In this work, we have proposed a quantum model for deep Q-learning which can encode states of environments with discrete and continuous state spaces.
+We have illustrated the importance of picking the observables of a quantum model such that it can represent the range of optimal Q-values that this algorithm should learn to approximate.
+One crucial difference between PQCs and classical methods based on NNs, namely the former's restricted range of output values defined by its measurement operators, was identified as a major impediment to successfully perform Q-learning in certain types of environments.
 Based on the range of optimal Q-values, we illustrate how an informed choice can be made for the quantum model's observables.
-We also introduce trainable weights on the observables of our model, to achieve a flexible range of output values as given by a NN and show how this is crucial to solve the Cart Pole environment.
-We use a number of data encoding techniques to enhance the expressivity of our model, namely data re-uploading \cite{perez2020data} and trainable weights on the input \cite{perez2020data,jerbi2021variational}, and numerically show their benefit for the Cart Pole environment, which has a continuous input state space.
+We also introduce trainable weights on the observables of our model to achieve a flexible range of output values as given by a NN and empirically show the benefit of this strategy on the Cart Pole environment by performing ablation studies.
+Our results show that a trainable output range can lead to better performance as well as lower sensitivity to the choice of hyperparameters and random initialization of parameters of the model.
+We also perform ablation studies on a number of data encoding techniques which enhance the expressivity of PQCs, namely data re-uploading \cite{perez2020data} and trainable weights on the input \cite{perez2020data,jerbi2021variational}.
+We show the benefit of combining both approaches in the Cart Pole environment, where any of the two encoding strategies on its own does not suffice to reliably solve the environment.
 Our results illustrate the importance of architectural choices for QML models, especially for a RL algorithm as Q-learning that has very specific demands on the range of output values the model can produce.
-To evaluate the performance of our model, we compare it to a classical approach, where the same DQN algorithm is used with a NN as the Q-function approximator.
-We compare quantum and classical agents that require a similar number of episodes before solving the environment and find that our model requires roughly one-third of the number of parameters that the classical model does.
-Additionally, we explained how a recent proof of quantum advantage for policy gradient RL agents \cite{jerbi2021variational} directly encompasses Q-learning agents as well.
-However, this proof only guarantees that this quantum learner can be constructed in general, and not that the optimal policy can be learned by policy gradients or (deep) Q-learning.
-It is an interesting open question if this performance can also be achieved by a learning algorithm that uses Q-value updates as shown in \cref{eq:q_learning_update}.
-Our results show that a quantum Q-learning algorithm is competitive with a NN on a simple benchmark environment, but also that these types of quantum RL models may offer guaranteed learning advantages over all classical agents, at least in restricted special cases.
-This opens up the path to future investigations of possible quantum advantages of these types of quantum agents in relevant settings.